FireflyMigration/firefly-doc/50-Technologies/40-SOAPUI/Index.md

 3. Run the next service request.

->When SOAP run , it will transfer the response element that we defined (*property transfer*) into the request element of the second service
+>When SoapUI runs , it will transfer the response element that we defined (*property transfer*) into the request element of the second service

 ## SoapUI with properties